-When the terminal window opens, it will be largely blank with the exception of some text at the top left of the screen, followed by a blinking block.
+The terminal gives you access to what is called a shell.
+When you type a command in the terminal, the shell interprets this command, resulting in the desired action.
+Different types of shells accept slightly different commands.
+The most popular is called "bash," and is the default shell in Ubuntu.
+When the terminal window opens, it will be largely blank with the exception of some text at the top left of the screen, followed by a blinking block, known as a cursor.
 This text is your prompt-it displays, by default, your login name and your computer's name, followed by the current directory.
 The tilde (~) means that the current directory is your home directory.
 Finally, the blinking block is called the cursor-this marks where text will be entered as you type.